Effect of Post-processing on Contextualized Word Representations: Ethics and Broader Impact

 \section{Ethics and Broader Impact}

-For this study, we used existing publicly available datasets while following their terms in the licenses.
+We used publicly available datasets, following their terms in the licenses.
 This includes seven datasets for similarity tasks, three datasets for analogy tasks, and six GLUE datasets.
 We do not see any harm or ethical issues resulting from our study and findings.
 Our study benefits the feature-based transfer learning at large and has direct implications towards the work on interpreting and analyzing deep models.